paulodicanio86/backup_scripts/readme.md

 chmod 0711 ~/.ssh
 chmod 0600 ~/.ssh/authorized_keys
 ```
 Exit.
 Now passwordless ssh should work.
 Remove the user from the administrator group.
-Now passworldless rsync should remain working!
+Now passwordless rsync should remain working!

 Based on this [tutorial](https://silica.io/using-ssh-key-authentification-on-a-synology-nas-for-remote-rsync-backups/).